sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

         surface.configure(&device, &config);
 ```

 Here we are defining a config for our surface.
-This will define how the surface creates it's underlying `SurfaceTexture`s.
+This will define how the surface creates its underlying `SurfaceTexture`s.
 We will talk about `SurfaceTexture` when we get to the `render` function.
 For now lets talk about some of the our configs fields.

 The `usage` field describes how the `SurfaceTexture`s will be used. `RENDER_ATTACHMENT` specifies that the textures will be used to write to the screen (we'll talk about more `TextureUsages`s later).